11kriti/Striver-A2Z-DSA-Sheet-Practice/README.md

-# Striver-A2Z-DSA-Sheet-Practice
-🚀 This repo contains my solutions to Striver's A2Z DSA Sheet – covering every topic from basics to advanced with code, comments, and explanations.
-Follow along as I complete 450+ questions for DSA mastery! 💻✨
+# 🚀 Striver A2Z DSA Sheet – My Complete Journey

+Welcome to my DSA journey!
+This repository contains all the solutions to the Striver A2Z DSA Sheet .

+## 📌 What's Included?
+- ✅ 450+ Questions
+- 🔄 Covered in topic-wise manner
+- 📂 Language: Python

+## 📚 Topics Covered:
+- Sorting Techniques

+## 💡 Why this repo?
+- To stay consistent with DSA preparation

+---

+> “Practice like you’ve never won.
+Perform like you’ve never lost.” 🔥